blcxtranslations/blcx/_translated/chapter-0032.md

 Li Hai looked at Lin Xuan curiously.
 Although the junior brother Zhao's cultivation was extraordinary, but that was only relative to his age.
 A Spirit Gathering stage cultivator should not have anything that could be exchanged.

 "Haha, of course not."
-Lin Xuan would not stupidly expose his intent. "愚兄怎么可能有东西交换呢, 最多看着眼馋?
+Lin Xuan would not stupidly expose his intent.
+"How could this lowly one have anything to trade?
+I can only look on enviously.
 I am just curious and want to find out more, that's all."

 This remark was very reasonable, and combined with Lin Xuan's perfect lying face, caused Li Hai and Chen Feng to have zero doubts.
 And once again, they gave the answers to Lin Xuan's questions.